 The 22 teen members presented their suggestions to legislators and public safety advocates.
 They recommended a statewide ban on handheld devices by all drivers and more resources dedicated to educating young drivers about texting and driving dangers specifically and distracted driving in general.
 The commission also offered a statewide strategy for educating teen drivers about distracted driving.

 All drivers in Georgia are prohibited from texting while driving.
 The law forbids using a cell phone, computer, email or instant messaging device, text messaging device, PDA or similar wireless device to write, send, or read text data while driving.
-Georgia also bans the use of any handheld or hands-free device by bus drivers and those under 18 years old.If you or someone you know has been hurt by a distracted driver, meet with a Clayton County auto accident lawyer at the Law Offices of Shane Smith.
+Georgia also bans the use of any handheld or hands-free device by bus drivers and those under 18 years old.If you or someone you know has been hurt by a distracted driver, meet with a Clayton County auto accident lawyer at Shane Smith Law.